Forget College. Get Money.

 And there comes a time when one must take a position that is neither safe, nor politically correct, nor popular, but she must do it because her conscience tells her it is right.— MLK

-I don’t know about you, but I’m sick of reading shit like ”Why Generation Y Yuppies Are Unhappy” that ridicules, blames and generalizes us for “our unhappiness.”
-If you want to read more condescending crap about us, check this out.
+I don’t know about you, but I’m sick of reading stuff like ”Why Generation Y Yuppies Are Unhappy” that ridicules, blames and generalizes us for “our unhappiness.”
+If you want to read more condescending stuff about us, check this out.

 Are you aware of the amount of crap that gets published about us every single day?